-Tutti Morsi Buoni – literally: all bites good.
+Tutti Morsi Buoni – literally: "All bites good."

-- Caramelized sweet onions and mushrooms
+- Caramelized sweet onions & mushrooms

-- Artichoke hearts and pesto
+- Artichoke hearts, pesto & pink peppercorn

-- Arugula, parmesan and lemon vinaigrette
+- Arugula, parmesan and vinaigrette on herbed focaccia

-- Baby greens and balsamic vinaigrette
+- Baby greens and vinaigrette on herbed focaccia

 - Apples and apple butter